SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 ## Controller mapping

-It is suggested to use a SNES controller or an NTT Data Pad.
+It is suggested to use a SNES controller or an SNES NTT Data Pad (NDK10).
 If not, the difficulty switches and TV type and Supercharger load functionality is present in the core options menu.

 You can swap joystick ports virtually, because some games seem to use one or the other.
 This is also accessible in the core options menu.